ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 - rocblas_status == rocblas_status_memory_error: indicates there is not sufficient device memory for a rocBLAS function
 - rocblas_status == rocblas_status_perf_degraded: indicates that a slower algorithm was used because of insufficient device memory for the optimal algorithm

+.. _stream order alloc:

+Stream-Ordered Memory Allocation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Stream-ordered device memory allocation is added to rocBLAS.
+Asynchronous allocators ( hipMallocAsync() and hipFreeAsync() ) are used to allow allocation and free to be stream order.

+This is a non-default beta option enabled by setting the environment variable ROCBLAS_STREAM_ORDER_ALLOC.

+A user may check if the device supports stream-order allocation by calling hipDeviceGetAttribute() with device attribute hipDeviceAttributeMemoryPoolsSupported.

+Environment Variable to Enable Stream-Ordered Memory Allocation
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+On supported platforms, environment variable ROCBLAS_STREAM_ORDER_ALLOC is used to enable stream-ordered memory allocation.

+- if > 0, sets the allocation to be stream-ordered, uses hipMallocAsync/hipFreeAsync to manage device memory.
+- if == 0 or unset, uses hipMalloc/hipFree to manage device memory.

+Supports Switching Streams Without Any Synchronization
+''''''''''''''''''''''''''''''''''''''''''''''''''''''
+Stream-order memory allocation allows swithcing of streams without the need to call hipStreamSynchronize().

 ------------------
 Logging in rocBLAS